SatoryKono/bioactivity_data_acquisition/docs/logging/08-event-inventory.md

 All log identifiers are defined in `bioetl.core.logging.log_events.LogEvents` and now adhere to a strict `namespace.action.suffix` structure.
 Only lowercase ASCII letters, digits, underscores and dashes are permitted inside individual segments.
-Helper factories `stage_event()` and `client_event()` produce compliant identifiers for dynamic scenarios.
+Dynamic identifiers, when needed, must follow the same scheme explicitly rather than relying on helper factories.

 Legacy identifiers have been normalised by replacing snake_case segments with dot-separated components.
 For example, `cli_run_start` became `cli.run.start`.